MohsinAliSoomro/wp-rest-api-integration-in-react/README.md

 # Wp-Api integration in reactjs app

-You need a plugin JWT Auth – WordPress JSON Web Token Authentication by useful team
+You need a plugin

+JWT Auth – WordPress JSON Web Token Authentication.
+WordPress JSON Web Token Authentication allows you to do REST API authentication via token.
+It is a simple, non-complex, and easy to use.
+This plugin probably is the most convenient way to do JWT Authentication in WordPress. by useful team

 Active the plugin

 # steps

-## Open the .htaccess file in root folder of wordpress and paste
+#### Open the .htaccess file in root folder of wordpress and paste

 ``
 RewriteCond %{HTTP:Authorization} ^(.*)